 Imagine standing at the edge of a crystal-clear pool, the air thick with anticipation.
-The scent of chlorine fills your nostrils, and the roar of the crowd is a distant hum.
 You're about to witness a feat of human strength and endurance, a swimmer slicing through the water with unparalleled grace and power.
+But the scent of chlorine fills your nostrils, and the roar of the crowd is a distant hum.
 But have you ever stopped to consider the dimensions of the arena in which this spectacle unfolds?
-The very length of the Olympic swimming pool plays a crucial role in shaping the competition and defining the limits of athletic achievement.
+The very length of the Olympic swimming pool makes a real difference in shaping the competition and defining the limits of athletic achievement.

 Main Subheading